 Susan Goodman: I really appreciate you talking to us today.
-I hope that your legacy with your work in the community continues.
+I hope that your legacy with your work in the community continues and thoughts and prayers.

-Jose Cruzado: If I have anything to say about it, I will.
+Jose Cruzado: If I have anything to say about it, it will.

 Susan Goodman: Okay.